PhDP/Akarui/README.md

 It focuses on the problem of structure learning: being able to learn theories from data.

+Faun has a companion project, Ofelia, a command-line tool to access Faun's most important algorithms.

 See this [blog post](http://phdp.github.io/posts/2015-07-13-srl-code.html) for a full example.

 ## Building